zarr-developers/geozarr-spec/geozarr-spec.md

 * the Tile Matrix identifier for each zoom level MUST be the relative path to the Zarr group which holds the DataArray variable
 * zoom levels MUST be provided from lowest to highest resolutions
 * the `supportedCRS` attribute of the Tile Matrix Set MUST match the crs information defined under **grid_mapping**.
-* the tile layout for each Matrix MUST correspond to the chunk layout along the `lat` and `lon` dimension of the corresponding group.
+* the tile layout for each Matrix MUST correspond to the chunk layout along the two spatial dimensions listed in `_ARRAY_DIMENSIONS` of the corresponding group.

 #### Tile Matrix Set Limits